gokhan-karadag/cybersecurity-labs-gokhan/Red-Team/Password-Cracking-and-Hash-Analysis.md

 <img width="1912" height="925" alt="bcrypt hash analysis" src="https://github.com/user-attachments/assets/edd9d039-1fe7-4286-b877-d068a4a3a90d" />

-The hash could not be recovered using CrackStation, so additional password-auditing methods were tested.
+The hash could not be recovered using CrackStation, so Hashcat was used for additional password auditing.

-For bcrypt, Hashcat mode `3200` can be used:
+**Hashcat mode:** `3200` — bcrypt

 ```bash
 hashcat -m 3200 hash.txt rockyou.txt